 Translated by Shinji Takaramura

-The Kansai Region (Kyoto, Nara, Osaka, and Hiroshima) is famous for its many World Heritage sites and delicious cuisine.
-This article introduces ten great cherry blossom viewing spots in the area that you shouldn't miss in 2019!
+The Kansai Region (Kyoto, Nara, Osaka, Hyogo, and Hiroshima) is famous for its many World Heritage sites, delicious cuisine, and sakura during spring.
+This article introduces 12 great cherry blossom viewing spots in the area that you shouldn't miss in 2020!

 Written by MATCHA